 Spam is essentially unsolicited email.
 However, when it comes to the business of email marketing, spam is whatever an email recipient marks as spam.
-Every person you email is empowered to report any email to their ISP as spam.
-The ISP then informs us through a Feedback Loop where the spam complaint came from and who sent it.
+Every person you email is empowered to report any email to their Internet Service Providers (ISP) as spam.
+The ISP then informs Keap through a Feedback Loop where the spam complaint came from and who sent it.

 Common Causes of Spam Complaints

 When a contact shares their information with you, make it absolutely clear that they are signing up for email marketing from your company.
 We recommend using a checkbox and a double opt-in sequence to ensure that permission has been granted.

 - A list of email addresses was purchased from a third party.

 - The list of email addresses was borrowed from another user/business.